handsontable/handsontable/docs/next/guides/building-and-testing/building.md

 [[toc]]

+## Overview

+This guide provides detailed steps for building Handsontable and outlines the tasks that are available to be run.

+## Introduction

-The build process is using [Webpack](https://webpack.js.org/), [Babel](https://babeljs.io/) and as well as npm tasks listed in [package.json](https://github.com/handsontable/handsontable/blob/master/package.json).
-During this process, the source located in the `src/*` directory are transformed into the output files:
+The build process uses [Webpack](https://webpack.js.org/) and [Babel](https://babeljs.io/) as well as npm tasks listed in [package.json](https://github.com/handsontable/handsontable/blob/master/package.json).
+During this process, the source files located in the `src/*` directory are transformed into the output files:

 * `./dist/handsontable.js`
 * `./dist/handsontable.css`